 Single layer alignment

-When a single layer or group layer is selected the alignment is to the artboard.
-If the layer is an orphan layer (outside an artboard), alignment is disabled.
+When a single layer or group is selected, the alignment is defined relative to the artboard.
+If the layer is an orphan layer (i.e., if it is placed outside an artboard), alignment is disabled.

 Multiple layer alignment

-If two or more layers are selected, the alignment is between those two (or more) layers.
-Then aligning to left, right, top, or bottom, the furthest layer will align to the side of the closest layer for the selected alignment orientation.
+If two or more layers are selected, the alignment is defined relative to those layers (rather than to the artboard).
+When aligning to the left, right, top, or bottom, the layer located furthest from the newly defined alignment will align to the layer that is closest to the newly defined alignment.
 When aligning to the center or middle, the layers will align to the center of the selection area the layers create.

 Horizontal alignment of two layers